Background pattern

 • If you need advice or more information, consult your pharmacist.

-• You should consult a doctor if symptoms worsen or if fever persists for more than 3 days or pain for more than 3 days in children or 5 days in adults (2 days for sore throat) or if they do not improve.
+• You should consult a doctor if your symptoms worsen or if the fever persists for more than 3 days or the pain for more than 3 days in children or 5 days in adults (2 days for throat pain) or if it does not improve.

 Paracetamol Level belongs to a group of medications called analgesics and antipyretics.

-This medication is indicated for febrile states and for the relief of mild to moderate pain.
+This medication is indicated for febrile states and for the relief of mild or moderate pain.

-2. What you need to know before starting to take Paracetamol Level
+2. What you need to know before taking Paracetamol Level

 Do not take Paracetamol Level: